-The WDS elemental maps of Fe, Mg and Ca were performed on sample KM-1 and are presented aside BSE image of the same location.
-The zoning in dolomite grains seen in the BSE are visible in the Fe map (Fig. 8B).
-Under the resolution of the scan (<0.01 wt.%), Mg and Ca maps do not show chemical zoning, but Ca-rich and Mg-depleted zones can be seen within grain boundaries.
-These clusters are probably remnants of primary calcite that was later replaced by dolomite (Fig. 8C-D).
-The WDS mapping could be therefore used for detecting zoning and remnant calcite impurities in the dolomite sample, which in case of late dolomitization event(s), might shift the determined age towards the stratigraphic age of the sample.
+The WDS elemental maps of Fe, Mg, and Ca were created for sample KM-1 and are presented alongside a BSE image of the same location.
+The zoning in dolomite grains seen in the BSE is visible in the Fe map (Fig. 8b).
+Under the resolution of the scan (< 0.01 wt %), Mg and Ca maps do not show chemical zoning, but Ca-rich and Mg-depleted zones can be seen within grain boundaries.
+These clusters are probably remnants of primary calcite that was later replaced by dolomite (Fig. 8c-d).
+The WDS mapping could therefore be used for detecting zoning and remnant calcite impurities in the dolomite sample, which in the case of late dolomitization events might shift the determined age towards the stratigraphic age of the sample.
 It is therefore highly recommended to use WDS elemental mapping for samples with sparry grains.